Are Soil Microorganisms Important for Plant Health?

 Without all of these critical elements in your soil, your plants and grass would not be able to survive and grow.

 - Aeration: Core aeration opens your soil, allowing more air and water to reach the roots.
 This is especially important if your soil is compacted.
 Soil aeration can enhance the activities of the three rhizosphere soil enzymes.
-Plant rhizosphere is the soil nearest to the plant root system where roots release large quantities of metabolites from living root hairs or fibrous root systems.
+The plant rhizosphere is the soil nearest to the plant root system where roots release large quantities of metabolites from living root hairs or fibrous root systems.
 This aids plant growth.

 - Balance pH Level: Most beneficial bacteria thrive best in neutral to near-neutral pH (6.5 – 8), but some thrive in very acid conditions and some can even tolerate a pH as low as 1.0.